Rocco-Gossmann/SvelteHelloWorldTodos/README.md

 - ✔ add Tags
   - ✔ assign tags
   - ✔ filter todo list by tag
-  - ⬜ remove tags from todos
+  - ✔ remove tags from todos
+  - ⬜ add more tags to existing todo
   - ⬜ remove tags from app